sahandhnj/oyster-ml-deployment/README.md

 $ predict: /dep/sentiment/v1/predict
 $ API traffic : /monitor/sentiment/v1/traffic?from=&to=
 $
-$ In order to setup auhtentication run command with --auth
+$ In order to setup authentication run command with --auth

 ```